bekatresh/ECE-445/notebooks/akash_notebook/akash_entries.md

 <img src="images/training_truncated.png" alt="Image description" width="20%" height="20%">

-This is a truncated image of our data.
+This is a truncated image of our training data.

 # Date: March 21